mrehkopf/vcs/README.md

 - VisionRGB-X2

 The VisionAV range of cards should also work, albeit without their audio capture functionality.

-In general, if you know that your card supports Datapath's RGBEasy API, it should be able to function with VCS.

 # User's manual
 Contents: